 San Francisco, can you get any bad shots of this amazing city?
 It doesn’t seem likely with postcard views from every angle along the many hillsides, coastline or bay front offering dynamic views of San Francisco and the entire Bay Area.
 There is no shortage of scenic spots around the city with some incredible view to enjoy and photograph.
 Sometimes the best part of seeing something spectacular around the city is when you discover these views just by accident.
-Even scenic vistas looking into the city from a close distance like Treasure island, will present San Francisco at its best with a panoramic skyline, iconic city attractions and its stunning bay front.
-Below is a shot from Treasure island from the Bay Bridge looking into downtown San Francisco and a scenic bay front view from the Treasure Island.
+But if you really want to get the best views to take a picture in San Francisco you have to go to these scenic spots and get your cameras ready to capture some of those amazing photos.
+Check out these best views to take a picture of San Francisco for inspiration on where to go and capture the best shots on your visit.

 Spend some time enjoying the views first when you arrive, and then scout the area and frame the shots that you want to highlight.
 A little time spent working on your composition, angles and camera technique will guarantee better results.
 When you take the time to enjoy and see all the details around the landscape, you’ll have a better overall experience and this usually translates into a better photograph that tells its own complete story.

 Preparing early for sunrise or sunset photography can lead to exquisite and dramatic images, it’s worth the effort in getting to a scene ahead of time.
 Researching and planning ahead for ideal places that capture the ‘golden hour’ with beautiful light is always the ideal situation.

 The result of spending some time in the right place during the golden hour with iconic landmarks, cityscapes or panorama are definitely worth the effort in arriving ahead of schedule.
 Below are examples of sunrise and sunset shots in various locations around the city.

 Find those San Francisco bridge views

 Maybe capturing an image of the bridges during sunrise or sunset will convey a different mood to the city that you may want to express in your photographs.
 Sunset is a magical timeframe to be outside and walk along the city’s bay front area to capture some magical shots.
 Here’s a photo below of the Golden Gate bridge at Crissy Fields in the Marina district.

 It seems like the city has no bad places to take a photograph especially when you see it from different angles and directions.
 All the iconic vistas are easy to spot along the city’s amazing skyline when you take it from a distance or with panorama shots.
 Where to find inspiration?
 Try one of the many vista points of the city, on a hill, in a skyscrapers, or even along the bay front with magnificent views of the city and bay front.
 You’ll always be inspired if you take a little effort to visit the city and look at it from different vantage points, experiment, or use different camera techniques.
 The killer views will always be there for you to worth your magic!